vtex/xpt/README.md

 That is, suppose we are trying using the `store/home` template from the Dream Store and are trying to decide which block will be used as `shelf`.
 The name `shelf` refers to the `shelf` block declared in `vtex.shelf`,  since `vtex.dreamstore` depends on `vtex.shelf`.
 If the block was explicitly replaced via the Storefront editor, we use the selected one.
 If the theme depends on `vtex.shelf` and declares a `shelf` block, we use that.
 Otherwise, we simply use the `shelf` defined in `vtex.shelf`, since that's what `store/home` referred to.

+### Naming conflicts

+TODO.
+Explain the name conflicts resolving rules and how to specify the app using the `:` operator.

+1. If block name is declared in the same file, use that.
+2. If block name is declared in more than one dependency, fail.
+3. If block name is declared in exactly one dependency, use that.
+4. If block name is never declared, fail.

 ## Configs

 TODO.
 This is the advanced user part.